The Cologne University of Music and Dance can rely on two large departmental institutes: an Institute for Early Music and an Institute for New Music.

 In addition, the Cologne University of Music and Dance not only offers courses in the "classical disciplines" of a music or art academy, but can also boast numerous innovative additions, with

-The connection to Montepulciano is largely due to Hans Werner Henze's commitment to the town and artistic education.
-At the end of the 1990s, the Palazzo Ricci in Montepulciano was made available for use as a municipal building and, following a major renovation made possible by extensive sponsorship, the Palazzo Ricci was officially opened in June 2001.
-From 2002 to 2022, the association Palazzo Ricci e.V., founded for this purpose, ensured the expansion and progress of the project.
-With the founding of the Kolleg der Künste in 2010/2011, the regular use of the Palazzo was extended to all seven art and music colleges in the state of North Rhine-Westphalia.
-By extending the upper floor with a large loggia and two studio rooms, the Palazzo has also offered additional work opportunities since 2017.
-With the founding of a new operating association and institutional funding from the state of North Rhine-Westphalia, the change from the "European Academy of Music and Performing Arts" to the"European Academy of the Arts" was also formally completed in 2022.
+The connection to Montepulciano stems largely from Hans Werner Henze’s commitment to the town and to artistic education.
+In the late 1990s, the university succeeded in securing the Palazzo Ricci in Montepulciano—a municipally owned building—for its use; following a major renovation made possible by extensive sponsorship funds, the Palazzo Ricci was officially opened in June 2001.
+From 2002 to 2022, the Palazzo Ricci e.V. association, founded for this purpose, ensured the expansion and progress of the project.
+With the founding of the College of the Arts in 2010/2011, regular use of the palazzo expanded to include all seven art and music colleges in the state of North Rhine-Westphalia.
+Thanks to the expansion of the upper floor, which includes a large loggia and two studio spaces, the Palazzo has also offered additional workspaces for this purpose since 2017.
+With the founding of a new operating association and institutional funding from the state of North Rhine-Westphalia, the transition from the “European Academy for Music and Performing Arts” tothe “European Academy of the Arts” was formally completed in 2022.

 Contact